 A free agent himself, Dan held his last real job in the White House, where he served from 1995 to 1997 as chief speechwriter to Vice President Al Gore.
 He also worked as an aide to U.S. Labor Secretary Robert Reich and in other positions in politics and government.

 He received a BA from Northwestern University, where he was elected to Phi Beta Kappa, and a JD from Yale Law School.
-He has also received honorary degrees from the Ringling College of Art and Design (2011) and Westfield State University (2010).
+He has also received honorary degrees from the Pratt Institute (2013), the Ringling College of Art and Design (2011), and Westfield State University (2010).

 Dan lives in Washington, DC, with his wife and their three children.